DhakshanaMoorthyRDM/DM-BankChatBot/README.md

-# Bank Chatbot - DM Bot - BUDDY
+# Bank Chatbot - BUDDY

 BUDDY is an intelligent chatbot designed to provide informative answers to a wide range of bank-related inquiries.
 Leveraging advanced machine learning techniques, BUDDY is built using a custom dataset of customer questions and responses.
 It is fine-tuned with deep learning models (powered by PyTorch) to understand the nuances of natural language.
 By employing NLP methods like stemming, tokenization, and lemmatization, BUDDY can effectively process and interpret customer queries, resulting in an exceptional accuracy rate in addressing their banking needs.